-This month, Joe shares his 180 gallon reef aquarium with us.
+Richard shares his 180 gallon aquarium with our readers.